hyperledger-labs/blockchain-explorer/README.md

 ## Hyperledger Composer Setup

- Setup your own network using Composer[Build your network](https://hyperledger.github.io/composer/latest/installing/development-tools) from Hyperledger Composer.
+ Setup your own network using Composer [Build your network](https://hyperledger.github.io/composer/latest/installing/development-tools) from Hyperledger Composer.
 Once you setup the network, please modify the values in `/blockchain-explorer/app/platform/fabric/config.json` accordingly.

 <a name="Composer-Configure-Hyperledger-Explorer"/>